Flights Of Fancy: Exploring The Songs And Pathways Of 'The Living Bird'

 GROSS: Gerrit, one of the reasons why you do what you do is that you want to document what's happening environmentally by documenting what's happening to birds.
 What are some of the recent signs that you've seen of climate change?

-WEIDENSAUL: Well, lyre birds are found in Australia, and they're mimics.
+WEIDENSAUL: Well, lyrebirds are found in Australia, and they're mimics.
 And there's a lot of birds that are mimics.
 They pick up either environmental sounds or the sounds of other birds.
 And it's - the older they are and the more experienced they are and the more sounds they can mimic, it's an indication to a female that I am not just some pimply-nosed teenager that just - you know, that just fell off the boat here.
 And so I've been around for a long time.
 And it's kind of an honest indicator of the age and the experience of this male bird because you can't fake it.

-But, you know, so most people are familiar with northern mockingbirds.
+You know, so most people are familiar with northern mockingbirds.
 That's the famous mimic in this country, where they mimic the sounds of other birds.
 They can - a male mockingbird may be able to mimic a couple hundred to a thousand songs of other birds.
-Now, there are others, like brown thrashers that are found in the eastern U.S., that can mimic up to 7,000, but none of them mimic environmental sounds as well as the lyre bird from Australia.
+Now, there are others, like brown thrashers, that are found in the eastern U.S., that can mimic up to 7,000.
+But none of them mimic environmental sounds as well as the lyrebird from Australia.

 GROSS: OK, so this is really remarkable.
 Let's hear the lyre bird as recorded by David Attenborough for the BBC.